What happens to mortgage rates in a recession?

 It depends on the kind of deal you have:

 - Fixed-rate: Your monthly payment stays the same until the end of the fixed term.
-You only feel rate changes if you leave early or when the deal ends.
+You only feel rate changes if you leave early (which could trigger an Early Repayment Charge) or when the deal ends.

 - Variable or tracker: Payments usually fall if the Bank of England cuts the base rate, so your bill could drop in a recession.